MrPicklePinosaur/shrs/plugins/shrs_rhai_completion/README.md

 </div>

 This is a plugin for [shrs](https://github.com/MrPicklePinosaur/shrs), which adds support for adding tab completion with [Rhai](https://github.com/rhaiscript/rhai) scripts.

 Tab completions in various shells such as fish usually use scripts to handle completions and this plugin mirrors that.

-For shrs, this allows scripts to be decoupled from the shell code so they can be easily modified.
-There will also be a set of curated Rhai scripts which can easily be copied without having to build it into the shell.
+For shrs, this allows scripts to be decoupled from the shell code so they can be modified.
+There will also be a set of curated Rhai scripts which can be copied without having to build it into the shell.

-This also makes generating completions easy since other tools can be easily modified to generate Rhai scripts instead.
+This also makes generating completions easy since other tools can be modified to generate Rhai scripts instead.

 ## Using this plugin